kevina0817-ctrl/simone-ai-companion/README.md

 ## License

-Private hackathon / demo project—see repository owner for usage terms.
+This is a hackathon and demo project.
+See the repository owner for usage terms.